 | MRI Imaging | $400–$3,500 |

-Anti-aging clinics often package HGH into subscription wellness programs.
-The marketing language sounds polished — “optimization,” “vitality,” “longevity support” — but the out-of-pocket expenses pile up quickly.
+Anti-aging clinics often package HGH into polished subscription wellness programs.
+The language sounds refined — “optimization,” “vitality,” “longevity support.”
+The out-of-pocket costs pile up fast regardless of how it’s framed.

-And here’s the strange contrast: people often spend luxury-car money chasing one or two imagined inches that biology simply won’t provide.
+The strange contrast worth sitting with: people routinely spend luxury-car money chasing one or two imagined inches that biology simply won’t provide.

 Are There Any Legitimate Ways for Adults to Increase Height?